CoalaWeb/coalaweb-docs/docs/joomla/extensions/contact/guide.md

 #### ReCaptcha

-<span class="alert" markdown="1">Please note Recaptcha can only be displayed once on a page.
-I'm
-currently looking into a reliable work around for this issue and I will implement it if one becomes avaliable.</div>
+<div class="alert">Note: Recaptcha can only be displayed once on a page.
+I'm currently looking into a reliable work around for this issue and I will implement it if one becomes avaliable.</div>

 You also get the option to use ReCaptcha which will require you to Copy and paste your Public and Private keys in fields provided and theme you